St. Colette Catholic School

-We bless our school to start the school year and our pets on St. Francis Day.
+We bless our school to start the school year and celebrate many of the various feast days (i.e. Our Lady of Guadalupe, St. Patrick, etc).
 We pray for our families and classmates in times of need.
 We follow Jesus’ example of forgiveness with each other.
 We join the entire Catholic community in celebration of the Eucharist, and when tragedy strikes our nation, we not only learn about the events as they unfold, we reach out to God and join in prayer.

 Why is it especially important for middle school students to be in a “Catholic” K-8 school?

 In the midst of so much physical, emotional, and developmental change, it is most important for middle school age students to have a firm faith life on which to depend.
 Making that faith-life an important component of each school day gives these students an opportunity to draw on that faith and develop their relationship with God.
 What better context to make those decisions than from a Catholic faith perspective?